How to Achieve High Availability in Windows

 Whether you need SIOS DataKeeper to enable Windows Server Failover Clustering in the cloud or SIOS Protection Suite for Windows for application monitoring and failover orchestration, as well as efficient, block-level data replication, SIOS delivers complete configuration flexibility.
 SIOS allows you to create a cluster in any combination of physical, virtual, cloud, or hybrid cloud infrastructures.
 For example, working with WSFC, SIOS DataKeeper can:

-- Protect critical on-premise or hybrid business applications to a high availability Windows environment in AWS, Azure, or Google Cloud.
+- Protect essential on-premise or hybrid business applications to a high availability Windows environment in AWS, Azure, or Google Cloud.

 - Protect cloud applications, such as SQL Server and SAP, by creating a Windows cluster in AWS, Azure, or Google Cloud.